Mad Men season 5: Plot

 Lane Pryce struggles with his own demons as he is revealed to be greatly in debt and owing a good amount of taxes from when he moved his money to the US last season to help keep the firm afloat.
 When his scheme to use his Christmas bonus to pay off his tax debt fails, Lane is forced to steal from the company to pay his debt.
 Don discovers this and asks Lane for his resignation, who then kills himself rather than face the disgrace of resigning and returning to England.
 He hangs himself in his office, leaving Roger, Pete, and Don to cut him down.
 Nobody but Don knows the reason behind his suicide.
 Don takes it especially hard and has hallucinations of his brother Adam, who also committed suicide by hanging.
-In some ways, Don blames himself for both deaths.
+Don appears to blame himself for both deaths.

 Megan (who has returned to acting) seeks Don's help to secure a commercial role for her.
 Megan's visiting mother cruelly denounces Megan's ambitions and tells Don that he should not help Megan, as she believes that Megan's dream of acting must be crushed and that she should behave like the proper wife of a wealthy man.
 While Don is at the dentist, Megan's mother reduces her daughter to a quivering wreck, resulting in Don agreeing to help Megan get the role in order to secure her the happiness she needs to function.
 Eventually, she gets the role, and after dropping her off at the studio, Don leaves to a bar where he sits by himself and orders a drink.

 The season ends with a montage of all the main characters having realizations about themselves.
 Pete, in the aftermath of his affair with Beth, is seen sitting alone on his couch with his headphones on and eyes closed.
 Peggy, having quickly risen through the ranks in her new career, is shown toasting a single glass of champagne to herself with a smile on her face.
 A naked Roger looks out the window of his hotel room at the city, in the throes of an LSD trip, and raises both of his arms into the air.
 And lastly, Don is seen at the bar, where a woman begins to flirt with him and asks if he is alone.
 He turns and looks at her ambiguously.